 Trends in Ecology & Evolution

-2. Exposure to evolutionary approaches to the study of human behaviour
+2. gain exposure to evolutionary approaches to the study of human behaviour

-3. Ability to critically evaluate new research in evolutionary anthropology, and more generally, that of evolutionary science
+3. critically evaluate new research in evolutionary anthropology, and more generally, that of evolutionary science

-4. An in depth understanding of the internal workings of the research and publishing process in evolutionary and anthropological science
+4. gain an in depth understanding of the internal workings of the research and publishing process in evolutionary and anthropological science